Chat Commands & Cursor-Based Editing

 Auto-Context

-- Toggle: You can enable or disable Auto-Context at any time from the Nova sidebar.
+🔄 Toggle Enable or disable Auto-Context at any time from the Nova sidebar

 Quick Panel